 Flexible work environments are not restricted to part-time schedules.
 Indeed, a relatively small proportion of respondents indicated use of parttime policies.
-Instead, our data suggest that flexibility is often realized by utilizing a combination of policies, including telecommuting, variable start/stop times, compressed workweeks, as well as part-time work.
+Instead, our data suggest that

 Example: Allstate recognizes that flexibility needs vary from person to person and even for the same person, over time.
 As such, many different policies are offered that provide for a variety of options to support employees at various stages of life.
 Moreover, employees have the option to pursue more than one flex option at the same time.
-For example, an employee work flex hours on the remaining days of work options program here at Allstate, we define the word 'flexible' guite literally." said Allstate Executive Vice President and General Counsel, Michele Coleman Mayes.
+For example, an employee work flex hours on the remaining days of work options program here at Allstate, we define the word 'flexible' quite literally." said Allstate Executive Vice President and General Counsel, Michele Coleman Mayes.
 "We offer our law department employees an array of options because the more flexible the program, the more employees' lives.
 And being flexible can mean allowing an employee to pursue